About Us

 From 1970 to 1980, Monty owned a business selling RVs and boats.
 From 1980 to 1990, he was Director of Special Projects for the Baskin Robbins Corporation.
 And until he established America’s Classic Foods, Monty served as a consultant to food service product and equipment manufacturers.

 Monty has an Executive MBA from the Peter F. Drucker School of Management.
-He is also a member of the Rotary Club of Cambria, California, and an elder in the Presbyterian Church.
+He was a member of the Rotary Club of Cambria, California, where he worked on dozens of international grants at the club and district level.
+He is an elder in the Presbyterian Church.

 Barbara Shah, Legal Counsel